Gkreindler/GMMTools.jl/docs/src/tutorials/gmm.md

 # GMM with GMMTools.jl

-This tutorial demonstrates how to use GMMTools.jl to run GMM estimation.
+This tutorial shows how to use GMMTools.jl to estimate models using the generalized method of moments.
+If you have questions, open an issue or get in touch (gkreindler@g.harvard.edu).

 Outline
 1. Estimate OLS using GMM